Algorithmically Establishing Trust in Evaluators: Related Work

-Relevant to our work, the use of LLMs as evaluators has promised extraordinary scaling capabilities, such as fast data generation and evaluation without humans \cite{GPT4,chiang2024chatbotarenaopenplatform,chiang-lee-2023-large,liu-etal-2023-g,rethinkingsemantic,NEURIPS2023_91f18a12}.
-Some of these criticisms are that they do not correlate with human judgements well \cite{bavaresco2024llmsinsteadhumanjudges,LLMLXEval,chen-etal-2024-humans,rtplx,10.1162/tacla00685}; are sensitive to their prompt \cite{lu-etal-2022-fantastically,hida2024socialbiasevaluationlarge,ye2022the}; their performance could be the product of memorisation \cite{PlagiariseLee,dewynter2023evaluation,sainz-etal-2023-nlp}; and even that they do not understand the task at all \cite{dewynter2023i,webson-pavlick-2022-prompt,ye2022the}.
-Their reasoning capabilities have been put into question, from the results being strongly dependent on the choice of metrics \cite{schaeffer2023are,chen-etal-2024-humans}, to findings that their output reasoning steps contain spurious reasoning \cite{TurpinCoT,lanham2023measuringfaithfulnesschainofthoughtreasoning,wu-etal-2024-decot}.
-Most of the work on improving trust, however, relies on prompting strategies or call stacks to other LLMs \cite{li2024llmsasjudgescomprehensivesurveyllmbased}.
+Relevant to our work, the use of LLMs as evaluators has promised extraordinary scaling capabilities, such as fast data generation and evaluation without humans \citep{GPT4,chiang2024chatbotarenaopenplatform,chiang-lee-2023-large,liu-etal-2023-g,rethinkingsemantic,NEURIPS2023_91f18a12}.
+Some of these criticisms are that they do not correlate with human judgements well \citep{bavaresco2024llmsinsteadhumanjudges,LLMLXEval,chen-etal-2024-humans,rtplx,10.1162/tacla00685}; are sensitive to their prompt \citep{lu-etal-2022-fantastically,hida2024socialbiasevaluationlarge,ye2022the}; their performance could be the product of memorisation \citep{PlagiariseLee,dewynter2023evaluation,sainz-etal-2023-nlp}; and even that they do not understand the task at all \citep{dewynter2023i,webson-pavlick-2022-prompt,ye2022the}.
+Their reasoning capabilities have been put into question, from the results being strongly dependent on the choice of metrics \citep{schaeffer2023are,chen-etal-2024-humans}, to findings that their output reasoning steps contain spurious reasoning \citep{TurpinCoT,lanham2023measuringfaithfulnesschainofthoughtreasoning,wu-etal-2024-decot}.
+Most of the work on improving trust, however, relies on prompting strategies or call stacks to other LLMs \citep{li2024llmsasjudgescomprehensivesurveyllmbased}.

-The main subroutine from the No-Data Algorithm, which we call the Evaluator-Verifier (EV) protocol is based off the well-known Arthur-Merlin (AM) protocol from \citet{babai}.
-It is a type of zero-knowledge proof; see \cite{goldreich} and \cite{arorabarak} for primers on the subject.
+The main subroutine from the No-Data Algorithm, which we call the Evaluator-Verifier (EV) protocol, is based off the well-known Arthur-Merlin (AM) protocol from \citet{babai}.
+It is a type of zero-knowledge proof; see \citet{goldreich} and \citet{arorabarak} for primers on the subject.
 That said, the EV protocol is different in many regards to the AM protocol, since it is designed to fit arbitrary inputs and the larger No-Data Algorithm.
-In particular, the EV protocol always reveals its secrets, which sets it apart from applications in theoretical computer science.
+In particular, it does not provide privacy or secrecy as other cryptographic protocols do; instead, we adapt the challenge-response game to evaluation.
 Likewise, our use of the rubric and the aggregator functions are generalisations to partial functions that are not present (or needed) in previous works.